Esophageal cancer: United Kingdom

 The incidence of esophageal adenocarcinoma has risen considerably in the UK in recent decades.
 Overall, esophageal cancer is the thirteenth most common cancer in the UK (around 8,300 people were diagnosed with the disease in 2011), and it is the sixth most common cause of cancer death (around 7,700 people died in 2012).

 Society and culture

 Notable cases

 Humphrey Bogart, actor, died of esophageal cancer in 1957, aged 57.

 Billy Strayhorn, American jazz composer, pianist, lyricist, and arranger, who collaborated with bandleader and composer Duke Ellington, died of esophageal cancer in 1967 at age 51.

-The actor John Thaw died of esophageal cancer in 2002, at the age of 60.
+Actor John Thaw died of esophageal cancer in 2002, at the age of 60.

 Christopher Hitchens, author and journalist, died of esophageal cancer in 2011, aged 62.

-Morrissey in October 2015 stated he has the disease and describes his experience when he first heard he had it.
+Morrissey in October 2015 stated he has the disease and has described his experience when he first heard he had it.

 Mako Iwamatsu, voice actor for Avatar: The Last Airbender as General Iroh and Samurai Jack as Aku, died of esophageal cancer in 2006, aged 72.

 Robert Kardashian, attorney and businessman, died of esophageal cancer in 2003, aged 59.

-Traci Braxton, singer and reality TV star died of esophageal cancer in 2022, aged 50.
+Traci Braxton, singer and reality TV star, died of esophageal cancer in 2022, aged 50.

+Andrew Bonar Law resigned as Prime Minister of the United Kingdom in 1923 and died of throat cancer shortly after aged 65.

+Ed Sullivan, host of the prominent self-titled television program The Ed Sullivan Show, died of esophageal cancer in 1974 at the age of 73.

+Lynn Yamada Davis, chef YouTube star, died of esophageal cancer in 2024, aged 67.